City of Davis, CA

 You can also download the app through the Apple Store or the Google Play Store.
 You can also email: pwweb@cityofdavis.org or parksmakelifebetter@cityofdavis.org.

-In addition to the short term strategies that will immediately address the current weeds, additional strategies will be employed for long term management of this issue.
+In addition to the current short-term strategies, additional strategies will be employed for long-term management of weeds in the landscape.
 The following is a list of what is expected:

 Make a Service Request